amanshresthaa/SajiloReserveX/tasks/ops-dashboard-mvp/plan.md

 - Should filter selections persist across sessions/URL (future enhancement)?
 - Need dedicated styling for cancelled rows beyond badge (e.g., muted text)? pending design direction.
 - Any additional metrics (e.g., revenue) required for near-term roadmap?
+- Calendar view: should we embed a full scheduler grid or start with a lightweight date picker that reuses the existing summary card?
+- Heatmap thresholds: keep the 60-cover baseline static, or should it key off restaurant capacity?

+## Future Iterations (Calendar View Exploration)

+- Generalise `getTodayBookingsSummary` into `getBookingsSummaryForDate(restaurantId, date)` so the same aggregation powers any selected day.
+- Introduce a top-level date selector (likely Shadcn `Calendar` or `DatePicker`) that operates in the restaurant’s timezone and feeds the chosen date into the server component.
+- Consider progressive enhancement: default to “today” but allow navigating to past/future dates, reflecting the selection in the URL (query param) for deep links.
+- Extend metrics to describe the selected date (e.g., “Bookings for 12 Oct 2025”) and adjust empty states accordingly.